 - Diagnosed or reconfirmed within the last three years.

 - Information that should be included on the documentation:

 - Date of evaluation and results used to determine diagnosis.

 - Information on how learning is impacted.

-- Lists recommended accommodations.
+- Recommended accommodations.

 The Diocese of Jefferson City does not recognize 504 plans.
-If your student is currently on a 504 plan, please set up a meeting with the Accommodations Coordinator to review what supports and accommodations can be put in place to support your student.
+If your student is currently on a 504 plan, please set up a meeting with the accommodations coordinator to review what supports and accommodations can be put in place to support your student.